 Is Zappi reliable?

-Generally yes, but most reported “problems” come from installation variables (earthing, CT placement) and connectivity/software—common to many smart chargers.
-Official support guidance focuses heavily on CT errors, connectivity, and upstream protection trips.
+Generally yes, but many reported “problems” are caused by installation variables (earthing, CT placement) and connectivity/software—common across smart chargers.

 Why is my Zappi not using excess solar in ECO+?